The connection between exercise and stress can turn your mind into a battlefield.

 Of course, resist the urge to cope with unhealthy stress-relieving tactics, like drugs or alcohol.
 The short-term “escape” isn’t worth the hangover, anxiety/depression, and loss of money.

 On the opposite end of the spectrum, think of physical activity as the “ultimate drug” of choice.
-Corny, I know, but statistics show exercise can increase your life expectancy by years and research suggests that those who workout regularly are generally more productive.
+Corny, I know, but research suggests that those who workout regularly are generally more productive.

 Stress Affecting Exercise and Physical Activity

 - Despite its mood-boosting and stress-relief benefits, nearly 40% of adults canceled their exercise plans due to stress within the last 30 days.